kharramahendra/Data-Science-Repo/readme.md

 ## License

-This repository is licensed under the [MIT License](LICENSE).
  Feel free to use the code and resources with proper attribution.

 Happy learning and coding! 📊📈📉